 Broward Technical Colleges are committed to teaching the skills necessary for career success.
 To demonstrate our support, we offer the Guarantee for Success Plan.
-If a graduate of any one of Broward Technical Colleges does not pass the identified, entry-level, industry certification test in his/her field of study, the student is invited to return for additional training and/or test preparation at no additional cost (certain conditions apply).
+If a graduate of any one of Broward Technical Colleges does not pass the identified, entry-level, industry certification test in his/her field of study, the student is invited to return for additional training and/or test preparation at no additional cost within I year of completion (certain conditions apply).
 Students, in consultation with their instructor and/or counselor, will attend up to nine (9) weeks.